Shrishti2401/Animation_Movie_Recommender/README.md

 ## 🌟 Project Objective

 This project aims to build a **unique recommendation system for animated movies**—not just based on genre or ratings, but on **ethical values and life lessons** like *kindness, courage, family*, and more.
 The idea is to help users find meaningful, feel-good animated films that resonate with their personal beliefs.

-This is not typical recommender project—it's a heart-led attempt to merge data with storytelling values. 💛

 ---